rrji12/Car-Dekho/README.md

 # Car-Dekho
-A Car-dekho demo website which contains some cars to be sold.
+A Car-dekho demo website which contains some cars for sell.